mmtk/mmtk-core/docs/userguide/src/portingguide/concerns/weakref.md

 [emergency-gc]: ../../glossary.md#emergency-collection

 The other way is **retaining referents of `SoftReference` after the strong closure**.
-This involves supporting multiple levels of reference strengths, which will be introduced in the next section.
+This involves supporting multiple levels of reference strength, which will be introduced in the [next section](#multiple-levels-of-reference-strength).

 ### Multiple levels of reference strength